Unveiling and Mitigating Bias in Large Language Model Recommendations: A Path to Fairness: Bias in LLM Recommendations

 Next, we state the following research question to address the impact of the bias developed by intersecting identities (e.g., occupation and gender).

-\fcolorbox{black}{green!20}{ \parbox{.46\textwidth} {{\bf RQ2}: Do intersecting identities, (e.g., occupation and gender combined) have an additional impact on the recommendations produced by the LLM within CLG?} } To address this, we analyzed the number of recommendations for various genres across different scenarios, observing how biases change with multiple identities.
-We found significant shifts in overall recommendation patterns when specific identities were added.
+\fcolorbox{black}{green!20}{ \parbox{.46\textwidth} {{\bf RQ3}: Do intersecting identities, (e.g., occupation and gender combined) have an additional impact on the recommendations produced by the LLM within CLG?} } We analyzed the number of recommendations for various genres across different scenarios, observing how biases change with multiple identities.
+We found significant shifts in the recommendation patterns when specific identities were added.

 Fig. \ref{fig:intersectmovie} illustrates the movie recommender system's bias.
 Generally, it suggests more romantic movies to females than males, with a normalized ratio of $0.65:0.35$.
 The difference has been enhanced in the case of students, where female students receive significantly more romantic movie recommendations than male students ($0.88:0.12$).
 However, in the case of dancers, unlike the overall trend, males and females receive similar romantic movies recommendations.
 Similarly, Fig. \ref{fig:intersectbook} illustrates the book recommender system's bias.
 Generally, it suggests fiction books to females and males quite equally.
 However, male models receive a significantly higher number of fiction book recommendations than female models ($0.74:0.26$).
 Conversely, female podcasters receive significantly more fiction book recommendations than male podcasters ($0.79:0.21$).
 This shows that occupation further impacts gender bias in LLM-based recommendations.

-To delve further, we pose the following research question and address it with careful analysis.

-\fcolorbox{black}{green!20}{ \parbox{.46\textwidth} {{\bf RQ3}: Are certain groups more likely to receive stereotypical or less diverse recommendations from the LLM in the CLG framework compared to others?} } In order to address this, we observe the numbers (of movies, songs or books) of recommended genres in different scenarios, and analyze if there are any particular stereotypes within different groups.

-We present two examples of cultural bias in recommendation systems.
-First, song recommendations show a disparity: users from South Asia and Eastern Europe receive more classical music than those from other regions, as shown in Fig. \ref{fig:sterclassicalsongs}.
-Second, movie recommendations reveal that North American users are disproportionately suggested science fiction (SciFi) movies, as depicted in Fig. \ref{ster:scifimovies}.

-These findings reveal cultural stereotypes in LLM-based recommendation systems, as shown by biased content suggestions for users from different backgrounds.
-This suggests the algorithms perpetuate cultural biases rather than providing balanced recommendations.